abhijitsarkar/feign/README.md

    You can also disable recording globally and then provide your own recording service with whatever filtering logic you need.

-   * Use a different data store for storing recorded requests: If you are using Spring Data, a request repository and a recording service.
+   * Use a different data store for storing recorded requests: If you are using Spring Data, you need to implement a request repository and a recording service.
 Look in the `feign-persistence` module for a MongoDB version of these.

       If you are not using Spring Data, you can hand roll your persistence logic.
 Trouble is, Spring Data REST